Dive Mask Fitting Guide for UK Divers

 Our Recommendation

-Visit a UK dive shop with hood in hand.
+Visit a dive shop with your hood.
 Budget 30-60 minutes for proper fitting.
-Don't compromise on fit to save money.
-A leaking mask ruins every dive.
+Don't compromise on fit to save £20.
+A leaking mask ruins every dive, regardless of price.

 Take our quiz to identify mask features that suit your face shape and diving style.